 A Year of Account for which final accounts have been issued and which has had its liabilities closed by the Reinsurance To Close ("RITC") process usually into the syndicate's succeeding year of account.
 At Lloyd's the year is usually closed after the third calendar year has run its course.

 The measure of an insurer's underwriting profitability based on the ratio of net incurred claims plus net operating expenses to net earned premiums.
-A combined ratio of 100% is break even (before taking into account investment returns).
+A combined ratio of 100% is break even.
 A ratio less than 100% is an underwriting profit.
 The combined ratio should be the best measure of operating performance as it captures all of the costs of being in business whether directly linked to underwriting activity or not.

 Typically provided by the owners and controllers of a Managing Agent in support of their own syndicate as distinct from Third Party capital - see below.